microsoft/sqldev/_includes/partials/java/az-crudwindows.md

 Done.
 ```

 Now replace the code in App.java by opening the file in your favorite text editor and copying and pasting the code below into the file.
 This will create a database and a table, and will insert, update, delete, and read a few rows.
-Don't forget to update the username and password with your own.
+Don't forget to update the connection information with your own.
 Save and close the file.

 ```java
 package com.sqlsamples;